JAYARAJ2014/material-demo/README.md

 Created a new module ng g m material and removed the common module import statement.
 Declared a constant named MaterialComponents and imported and exported it from the same module .
 Imported MaterialModule in to the app.module.ts

+class="mat-display-4" is used for display class.
+Typography

+added mat-headline and subheading classes to substitute for h1 etc.